tillahoffmann/doit_interface/README.rst

 Traceback for failed tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`DoitInterfaceReporter` provides more verbose progress reports and points you to the location where a failing task was defined.
+The :class:`.DoitInterfaceReporter` provides more verbose progress reports and points you to the location where a failing task was defined.
+The :code:`DOIT_CONFIG` is used by default if you use :meth:`.Manager.get_instance` to get a :class:`.Manager`.

 .. doctest:: reporter